-Natural Mice Repellents Myths
+Natural Mice Repellents Myths and Facts

 Having pesky lodgers such as mice and rodents in your home is not a pleasant situation.
 They not only carry with them diseases and bacteria such as Hantavirus or Lyme Disease, but they also multiply very quickly (a mouse can give birth to up to 2,000 babies per year) and can damage your property.
-If you have a mouse problem at home, you might have heard of natural mouse deterrents to keep these creatures away.
-Unfortunately, however, in most cases, such homemade mouse repellents won’t really get the job done effectively.
-Here’s why.

-Does Peppermint Oil Work Against Mice?
+Does Peppermint Oil Repell Mice?

-Some believe in using a natural mouse repellent to get rid of mice in one’s home, and one such mouse repellent is peppermint oil for mice.
+Some believe in using a natural mouse repellent to get rid of mice in one’s home, and one such mouse repellent is peppermint oil.
 The reason for this suggestion is that peppermint has a rather strong smell, which is said to affect mice’s olfactory senses.
 However, there are two reasons why mice peppermint oil won’t work.
 The first reason is that the smell of peppermint is not long-lasting and it tends to fade quite fast.
 While your home will smell great when you spray peppermint oil in your rooms, it’s not a great natural mice repellent.
-Therefore, peppermint oil and mice go together like chalk and cheese, and this solution is not an effective one.
-A second reason is related to physics.
-Smells, like gases, tend to rise, whereas mice tend to stay hidden low at ground level.
-Therefore, the chances of peppermint and mice being a workable solution are quite slim.
-With this in mind, if you’re wondering does peppermint oil get rid of mice, the short answer would be “no”.
+While mice dislike strong scents, peppermint oil alone is not enough to keep them out permanently.

 Check also: What Smells Do Mice Hate